DS-USAFA/Computational-Probability-and-Statistics/docs/30-Simulation-Based-Linear-Regression.md

 ### Resample residuals

 We could also resample the residuals instead of the data.
 This makes a stronger assumption that the linear model is appropriate.
-However, it guarantees that every $X$ value is in the resample data frame.
+However, it guarantees that every $X$ value is in the resampled data frame.
 In the `lm` function, we send the model instead of the data to resample the residuals.
-Since `R` is an object oriented programming language, in sending a model object to the `resample()` function, the code automatically resample from the residuals.
+Since `R` is an object oriented programming language, in sending a model object to the `resample()` function, the code automatically resamples from the residuals.

 ```r